William (1806 ship): Career

 William first appeared in the Register of Shipping (RS) in 1806.

-Slave voyage (1806–1807): Captain Joseph Williams sailed from Liverpool on 6 March 1806, bound for West Africa.
+Voyage transporting enslaved people (1806–1807): Captain Joseph Williams sailed from Liverpool on 6 March 1806, bound for West Africa.
+Between 1 January 1806 and 1 May 1807, 185 vessels cleared Liverpool outward bound in the slave trade.
+Thirty of these vessels made two voyages during this period.
+Of the 155 vessels, 114 were regular slave ships, having made two voyages during the period, or voyages before 1806.

 William gathered captives at Calabar and arrived at Kingston, Jamaica on 1 January 1807 with 201 captives.
 She sailed from Kingston on 22 March and arrived back at Liverpool on 1 June.
 She had left Liverpool with 24 crew members and she had suffered four crew deaths on her voyage.

 The Act for the abolition of the slave trade had passed Parliament in March 1807 and took effect on 1 May 1807.
 William did not, therefore, sail again as a slave ship.

 Missing volumes in the Register of Shipping and missing pages in LR make for a gap in the record between 1807 and 1809 in the registers.

 In July 1808 Lloyd's List (LL) reported that as William, Wells, master, was sailing from Jamaica to Liverpool she lost her bowsprit off the east enter of Jamaica and had to put back.
 Ship arrival and departure (SAD) data from LL earlier showed William, Wells, master, sailing from Poole to Newfoundland on 23 March 1807, and at Madeira in late 1807.
 On 4 January 1808 she arrived at Boston from Newfoundland, and in late October she was at Gibraltar, having come from Newfoundland.